toolongdontread/Habit-Tracker-Project/README.md

 You have to install Node.js and Android Studio first.

+You have to set ANDROID_HOME and platform-tools in environment variables properly.

 # Open the file in android simulator

 1. Drag the 'rntest2' to desktop first